jrihon/thesis/chapters/00_chapter/00_section_03.typ

     *B.* The principal quantum number $n$ divides the 'shells' of the system, where the 'hidden layers' can be defined through $l$ and $m_l$ which we use describe the energy of the various electrons.
   ]
 ) <fig-zeeman>
-One of the reasons why Quantum Mechanics holds its name is due to the nature of the electrons.
+One of the reasons why quantum mechanics holds its name is due to the nature of the electrons.
 As we have discussed, this field of study attempts to determine the position of the electron in a system of atoms in order to calculate for its energy.
 What we need to clarify here is that the amount - or quantity - an electron can hold and emit back to the world lies in a discrete spectrum.
 In other words, we can say that an electron can absorb energy until it is 'full' and then expels that energy to the environment  in the form of photons.
 Energy transfer is often done through heating or by light emission.

 //We have mentioned already that in the field of QM, we study the positioning of the electrons in the vinicity of other electrons and nuclei and try to calculate the energy ($E$) of the system.
 To be accurate, we must understand that the quantity of energy an electron can hold lies in a discrete spectrum.
 //This means that electrons only emit photons after absorbing a set amount of energy, be that through heating or light, before releasing it into their environment.